Astera Data Stack

 Use Case

 LLM Generate can be used in countless use cases to generate unique applications.
-Here, we will cover a basic use case, where LLM Generate will be used to create an invoice extraction solution.
+Here, we will cover a simple use case, where LLM Generate will be used to classify support tickets.

 How To Work with LLM Generate